StuartsProjects/StuartsProjects.github.io/_posts/2022-09-08-Cycle-Alarm-Extender.md

 ### Examples and schematics

-The programs for the application described in this article can be found on Github here;
+The board files and programs for the application described in this article can be found on Github here;

 [**https://github.com/StuartsProjects/Devices/tree/master/CycleAlarm**](https://github.com/StuartsProjects/Devices/tree/master/CycleAlarm)
 <br>